chasmani/piecewise-regression/paper/paper.md

 - Standard fit using the iterative method described by Muggeo.
 - Bootstrap restarting to avoid local minima.
 - Bootstrap restarting with randomised initial breakpoint guesses.
-- Model comparision with an unknown number of breakpoints with the best fit based on the Bayesian Information Criterion.
 - Calculation of Standard Errors and confidence intervals.
 - Davies hypothesis test for the existence of a breakpoint.
 - Customisable plots of fits.
 - Customisable plots of algorithm iterations.
 - Printable summary.
-- Full data output.
+- Summary data output.
 - Comprehensive tests.
+- Model comparision with an unknown number of breakpoints, with the best fit based on the Bayesian Information Criterion.

 The package can be downloaded through the [Python Package Index](https://pypi.org/project/piecewise-regression/).
 The full code is publicly available on [github](https://github.com/chasmani/piecewise-regression).
 Documentation, including an API reference, can be found at [Read The Docs](https://piecewise-regression.readthedocs.io/en/latest/).